-Median Refuge - an area within an island or median that is intended for pedestrians or cyclists to wait safely away be separated from travel lanes to wait for an opportunity to continue crossing the roadway.
+Median Refuge - an area within an island or median that is intended for pedestrians or cyclists to be separated from travel lanes to wait for an opportunity to continue crossing the roadway.

 Midblock Crosswalk - a legally established crosswalk that is not at an intersection.